merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 The tutorial will primarily walk you through the steps of downloading genomes of interest from the NCBI (using [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) by [Kai Blin](https://twitter.com/kaiblin)), processing NCBI GenBank files (using [anvi-script-process-genbank-metadata](http://merenlab.org/software/anvio/vignette/#anvi-script-process-genbank-metadata)) to get anvi'o compatible files, and running anvi'o [contigs workflow](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#contigs-workflow) to generate a contigs database for each of these genomes (using [anvi-run-workflow](http://merenlab.org/software/anvio/vignette/#anvi-run-workflow)).

 {:.notice}
+You can run `pip install ncbi-genome-download` in your anvi'o environment to install the program that will be essentials for the next steps.

+{:.notice}
 There is another [blog post](http://merenlab.org/2018/12/01/combining-annotation-sources-for-pan/) by [Mike Lee](https://twitter.com/AstrobioMike) covering a similar topic for pangenomics.
 If you are interested in quick and large-scale phylogenomics analyses, you may also want to consider [GToTree](https://github.com/AstrobioMike/GToTree/wiki).

 {:.notice}